purvdoesmagic/Expense-Splitter/README.md

 Expense-Splitter 💸
 A sleek, modern desktop application for splitting group expenses, built entirely from the ground up with Java Swing.
 This project challenges the notion of outdated Java UIs by demonstrating how Swing can be leveraged to create a beautiful, minimalist, and highly functional application with a contemporary, dark-themed aesthetic.

+✨ Live Demo / Screenshot
+(Tip: To add a real screenshot, take a picture of your running app, upload it to a site like Imgur, get the "Direct Link", and paste it here.)

 🚀 Core Features
 Dynamic Group Creation: Start a new session by naming your group on launch.